-- The trainee and mentor should collaboratively provide a thoughtfully planned, systematic proposal aimed at clearly answering an investigative question in cardiovascular, cerebrovascular or brain health research.
+The trainee and mentor should collaboratively provide a thoughtfully planned, systematic proposal aimed at clearly answering an investigative question in cardiovascular, cerebrovascular or brain health research.
 (5-page limit).
 A fellow must have primary responsibility for the writing and the preparation of the application, understanding the mentor will play a significant part in providing guidance to the applicant.
-Because the fellow receives only a stipend from the award, additional monetary support for the proposal will likely be related to the mentor's laboratory.
-Therefore, the proposal will likely be related to the applicant played in developing the proposal, the relationship of the proposal to ongoing work in the mentor's laboratory, and how the proposal will contribute toward the training and career development of the applicant. - A new fellow may not have had adequate time to generate preliminary data; therefore, applicants may present preliminary data generated by the mentor.
+Because the fellow receives only a stipend from the award, additional monetary support for the proposed work MUST come from the mentor's laboratory.
+Therefore, the proposal will likely be related to the mentor's currently funded work.
+The mentor should clarify the role the applicant played in developing the proposal, the relationship of the proposal to ongoing work in the mentor's laboratory, and how the proposal will contribute toward the training and career development of the applicant.

+• A new fellow may not have had adequate time to generate preliminary data; therefore, applicants may present preliminary data generated by the mentor.
 The assessment of preliminary data, whether generated by the mentor or the applicant, should be put into perspective so that bold new ideas and risk taking by beginning investigators are encouraged rather than stymied.
 Submission of an application to the AHA with identical or significantly similar content as a submission by another investigator is prohibited.
 Also, the submission of an application to the AHA with identical or significantly similar content from a mentor to a grant program and his/her fellow to a fellowship program is prohibited.
-In such cases, both applications may be program is prohibited.
 In such cases, both applications may be removed from funding consideration.
 If a grant application is submitted by the mentor of a fellowship application, both applications may be funded if there is no duplication of aims.